ICB-DCM/parPE/doc/optimizationApplication.md

 - time: simulation wall-time
 - gradientFlag: '-' indicates simulation without gradient computation;
   'A' indicates gradient computation using adjoint sensitivity analysis;
-  'F' indicates gradient computation using forward sensitivity analysis
+  'F' indicates gradient computation using forward sensitivity analysis;
+  this is followed by a number indicating w.r.t. how many parameters the gradient was computed.

 ## Environment variables